Kayyleigh/BarNotation/README.md

 - **Cell-based note-taking**: Compose your notes as a series of *Math* and *Text* cells, inspired by the feel of a [Jupyter notebook](https://jupyter.org/).
 - **Tree-structured Math Cells**: Math cells store structured math expressions using a node tree, with different node types corresponding to unique visual structures found in mathematics.
+- **Hierarchical Text Cells**: Text cells can be marked as plain text, or section headers of 3 different levels, resulting in a hierarchical notebook.
+- Re-order cells by drag-and-drop, duplicate existing cells, and insert new cells at any position.
+- **Notebooks**:
+  - Search and sort notebooks in the menu
+  - duplicate, delete or archive notebooks
+  - Search and restore archived notes
 - **Smart Typing & Shortcuts**:
   - Type to insert basic (textual, inline) math
   - Use **hotkeys** (e.g. `/`) and **command sequences** (e.g. `\sum`, `\angl`, `\sqrt`) to transform input into fractions, sums, actuarial symbols, and more